LeafAndLight/infinity-game-privacy/README.md

 - Only the score and minimal identifying data (USER_ID or display name) required by Meta’s API are transmitted.
 - All leaderboard data is stored and managed by Meta’s systems.
-- Infinity Game does not store copies of leaderboard data on Leaf and Light Studios servers.
+- Infinity Game does not store copies of leaderboard data on Leaf and Light Studio servers.

 To request removal of leaderboard data from within Infinity Game, you can:

 - contact Meta’s official support, and/or
-- contact Leaf and Light Studios at leafandlightstudio@gmail.com.
+- contact Leaf and Light Studio at leafandlightstudio@gmail.com.
   Where possible, we will use Meta’s tools to remove or anonymize your leaderboard entries.

 ---